gohugoio/hugoDocs/content/en/functions/scratch.md

 ```

 #### .Add

-Will add a given value to existing value of the given key.
+Adds a given value to existing value of the given key.

 For single values, `Add` accepts values that support Go's `+` operator.
 If the first `Add` for a key is an array or slice, the following adds will be appended to that list.